Yang Se-hyung

-Yang Se-hyung (born August 18, 1985), is a South Korean comedian and entertainer.
+Yang Se-hyung (born August 18, 1985) is a South Korean comedian and entertainer.
 He is most known for his work on the tvN sketch comedy show Comedy Big League and MBC's Infinite Challenge.
 His younger brother, Yang Se-chan, is also a comedian.

 Career

 Yang Se-hyung began his entertainment career as a comedian in 2003, as a part of the 7th comedian admission class at SBS which also included comedian Kim Shin-young.
 In 2005, he made his debut on SBS's People Looking for A Laugh.

 Controversies

-In November 2013, Yang Se-hyung and several other celebrities, including Tak Jae-hoon, Andy Lee and Lee Soo-geun were prosecuted for partaking in illegal gambling.
-The Seoul Central District Court classified Yang Se-hyung's case as a general gambling crime, and he was fined 3 million won.
+In November 2013, Yang and several other celebrities, including Tak Jae-hoon, Andy Lee and Lee Soo-geun, were prosecuted for partaking in illegal gambling.
+The Seoul Central District Court classified Yang's case as a general gambling crime and he was fined 3 million won.
 Following his legal issues, the comedian halted his entertainment activities to self-reflect.
 He returned to 'Comedy Big League' on May 18, 2014.